MediaRon/launch-with-words/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 1.1.0 =
+Tested with WordPress 6.2.
+Added settings link under Settings, which will autoredirect to the posts import screen.
+Added logic to the activation redirect so it won't redirect under certain conditions.
+Fixed link targeting in the admin to popup in a new browser tab/window.

 = 1.0.8 =
 Fixing a few typos.
 Ensuring plugin works with WordPress 6.1.